Skip to content

 Ancona 14

-Last updated on 27/01/2023
+Last updated on 21/10/2024

-Chapter 9, Return to Switzerland
+Chapter 9.
+Return to Switzerland.

 On 30th July, the thirteenth day of their holiday, the boys were woken by a frantic banging on the door of their room.
 Michael went to the door and opened it a little.
 Outside was Nick.
 ‘Hurry up you lot – the coach leaves in ten minutes.’
 Happily for them, the boys had packed the night before.
-They dressed in a hurry and went to the dining hall where they foraged for what breakfast and coffee was left.
+They dressed in a hurry and went to the dining hall where they foraged for what breakfast and coffee were left.

 Most of the holidaymakers had said their goodbyes to the staff of the Britannia, thanking them profusely for looking after them so well.
 Gratuities were dispensed, even though they needed to save some of their Lira for the journey back.
 There would be stops along the way.
-The girls bade farewell to the local boys they had met; for some it was a time of tears and for others an opportunity for long, passionate kisses.
+The girls bade farewell to the local boys they had met; for some, it was a time of tears and for others an opportunity for long, passionate kisses.
 Many of the youngsters exchanged addresses and promised to write to each other after they got back.
 The bags had been stowed into the hold of the coach and the party was ready for the long journey home.

 Just as the driver was turning on his engine, the boys scrambled into the coach.
 They sat on seats at the front.
 No sooner had they settled into them, when a great bellowing emerged at the back; the overweight Betty came lumbering down the aisle, followed by her sheep-eyed husband.
 ‘You boys are sitting in our seats,’ she bellowed.
 ‘I’ve got our booking sheets here,’ she said, as she waved a piece of paper at them, ‘and it clearly says we should be sitting in these seats.’
 Laughter broke out amongst the other passengers.
 Chico was sitting nearby and asked to see the booking form.
 After much discussion, the boys retreated to the back of the coach.
 Fortunately for them, their seats were behind two of the girls.
 Richard was pleased to have some friends to talk to but Michael disliked the back of the bus, which bumped and bounced all the way back to Basel.
 In his somewhat fragile condition, this constant motion was uncomfortable for him.